andrey-dru-me1/mattermost-reminder-bot/README.md

 ---

-Rule will create a reminder that triggers at 9:00, 12:00, 15:00 and 18:00 every monday and thursday
+Command will create a reminder that triggers at 9:00, 12:00, 15:00 and 18:00 every monday and thursday

 ```text
 /reminder add "Repeatedly reminder" "0 9-18/3 * * MON,THU"